bgribben/styling-comparison/README.md

 **fela-step-1**

-Style the button using our current pattern of a container
+Style the button with fela using our current pattern of a container

 **fela-step-2**